Structural Pruning for Diffusion Models: Structrual Pruning for Diffusion Models

 \section{Structrual Pruning for Diffusion Models}

-Given the parameter $\btheta$ of a pre-trained diffusion model, our goal is to craft a lightweight $\ptheta$ by removing sub-structures from the network following existing paradigms~\cite{fang2023depgraph}.
-Without loss of generality, we assume that the parameter $\btheta$ is a simple 2-D matrix, where each sub-structure $\btheta_i = \left[\theta_{i0}, \theta_{i1}, ..., \theta_{iK}\right]$ is a row vector that contains a group of scalar parameters.
+Given the parameter $\btheta$ of a pre-trained diffusion model, our goal is to craft a lightweight $\ptheta$ by removing sub-structures from the network following existing paradigms~\cite{molchanov2019importance,fang2023depgraph}.
+Without loss of generality, we assume that the parameter $\btheta$ is a simple 2-D matrix, where each sub-structure $\btheta_i = \left[\theta_{i0}, \theta_{i1}, ..., \theta_{iK}\right]$ is a row vector that contains $K$ scalar parameters.
 Structural pruning aims to find a sparse parameter matrix $\ptheta$ that maximally preserves the original performance.
 Thus, a natural choice is to optimize the loss disruption caused by pruning:

-The term $|\ptheta|_0$ denotes the L-0 norm of the parameters, which serves to count the non-zero row vector, and $s$ represents the sparsity of the pruned model.
+The term $|\ptheta|_0$ denotes the L-0 norm of the parameters, which counts the number of non-zero row vectors, and $s$ represents the sparsity of the pruned model.
 Nevertheless, due to the iterative nature intrinsic to diffusion models, the training objective, denoted by $\mathcal{L}$, can be perceived as a composition of $T$ interconnected tasks: $\{\mathcal{L}_1, \mathcal{L}_2, ..., \mathcal{L}_T \}$.
 Each task affects and depends on the others, thereby posing a new challenge distinct from traditional pruning problems, which primarily concentrate on optimizing a single objective.
 In light of the pruning objective as defined in Equation \ref{eqn:pruning_target}, we initially delve into the individual contributions of each loss component, $\mathcal{L}_t$ in pruning, and subsequently propose a tailored method, Diff-Pruning, designed for diffusion models pruning.

 \paragraph{Taylor Expansion at $\mathcal{L}_t$} Initially, we need to model the contribution of $\mathcal{L}_t$ for structural pruning.
 This work leverages Taylor expansion on $\mathcal{L}_t$ to linearly approximate the loss disruption: